winitzki/scall/tutorial/programming_dhall.md

 Error: ❰Sort❱ has no type, kind, or sort
 ```
-This prevents Dhall from defining recursive kind-polymorphic type constructors (e.g., an analog of `List` that works with types of arbitrary kinds).
+This prevents Dhall from defining recursive kind-polymorphic type constructors.
+For example, Dhall cannot implement an analog of `List` that works with types of arbitrary kinds.

 There was at one time an effort to change Dhall and to make `Kind` values more similar to `Type` values, so that one could have more freedom with functions with `Kind` parameters.
 But that effort was abandoned after it was discovered that it would [break the consistency of Dhall's type system](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106).

+Nevertheless, it is perfectly possible to define a list of types of a specific kind.
+For instance, one can define a list of types of kind `Type`, such as `Natural`, `Bool`, and `Text`.
+Separately, one can define a list of types of kind `Type → Type`, such as `Optional` and `List`.
+Those definitions will use similar code, but it will not be possible to refactor them into special cases of a more general kind-polymorphic code.
+(This limitation does not appear to be particularly important for the practical use cases of Dhall.)

 ## Numerical algorithms